 HLT41115 – Certificate IV in Health Care

-This qualification creates a pathway to develop a career as an Ambulance Officer, First Responder, Patient Transport Officer, Basic Life Support Medic.
-Upon completion, graduates will be qualified to provide pre-hospital and out-of-hospital basic health care response, as well as patient assessment of those who require urgent medical attention.
+This Nationally Recognised qualification opens up your future opportunities to develop a career as an Ambulance Officer, First Responder, Patient Transport Officer or Basic Life Support Medic.
+Upon completion, you will be qualified to provide pre-hospital and out-of-hospital basic health care response, as well as patient assessment of those who require urgent medical attention.

 Clinical Skills Development